openxla/stablehlo/rfcs/20230622-quantized-reduction.md

 [thread](https://github.com/openxla/stablehlo/pull/1538#issuecomment-1599476906)
 , along with their tradeoffs.

-The proposal allows the reducer block to express the computation in a different element type (preferably wider accumulation type) than the one used in reduce op's ops arguments and return type.
+The proposal optionally allows the reducer block to express the computation in a different element type (preferably wider accumulation type) than the one used in reduce op's ops arguments and return type.
 For illustrative purposes, in the following example, the operand element type `tensor<!quant.uniform<ui8:f32, input_scale:input_zp>>`  is different from the element type for reduction region's block arguments.
 Similarly, the element type of the reduce op's result `!quant.uniform<ui8:f32, output_scale:output_zp>>` is different from that of block return (`tensor<!quant.uniform<i32:f32, accum_scale:accum_zp>>`).

 ```mlir
 %result = "stablehlo.reduce"(%input, %init_value) ({